Hebrew Gospel hypothesis: Composition of Matthew: modern consensus

 Matthew's gospel probably originated in a Jewish-Christian community in Roman Syria towards the end of the first century AD, and there is little doubt among modern scholars that it was composed in Koine Greek, the daily language of the time.
-The majority of scholars posits, in accordance with the Two-source hypothesis that the author drew from three main sources: the Gospel of Mark; the hypothetical sayings collection known as the Q source; and material unique to his own community, called M. Mark and Q were both written sources composed in Greek, but some of the parts of Q may have been translated from Aramaic into Greek more than once.
+The widespread Two-source hypothesis posits the Gospel of Mark; the hypothetical Q source; and material unique to his own community, called M, as major sources, though Q's existence has been increasingly questioned by alternative theories such as Farrer and Matthean Posteriority.
+Mark and Q were both written sources composed in Greek, but some of the parts of Q may have been translated from Aramaic into Greek more than once.
 M is comparatively small, only 170 verses, and made up almost exclusively of teachings; it probably was not a single source, and while some of it may have been written, most seems to have been oral.